vanyle/ASG/README.md

 ## The concept

-Create websites like blogs, documentation or portfolio by writing [Lua](https://www.lua.org/) code!
+Create websites like blogs, documentation or portfolios by writing [Luau](https://luau.org/) code!

 ```md
 Last updated at *{{ os.date() }}*